MathieuLeocmach/pyboo/doc/intro.rst

 Other libraries have very efficient implementations of theses methods.
 See for example :class:`scipy.spatial.KDTree` for fast spatial query or :class:`scipy.spatial.Delaunay`.

+Alternatively Pyboo can take as input arrays of M nearest neighbours.
+For example in a dense assembly of hard spheres, one expects the important structures (FCC, HCP, icosahedron) to be made of a central particle and its 12 neighbours.
+The 12 first neighbours are stored in ``ngbs``, a (N,12) array of indicies.
+If for a reason or an other some particles have less than 12 neighbours, the remaining slots can be filled by negative values, e.g. -1.

 Spherical harmonics
 -------------------